André Jardine: Internacional

+São Paulo

 In February 2015, Jardine moved to São Paulo and was appointed at the helm of the under-20s.
-He was interim manager for two occasions (in 2016 and 2018) before being named assistant in March 2018.
+He was interim manager on two occasions (in 2016 and 2018) before being named assistant in March 2018.
 On 11 November 2018, he was named interim until the end of the campaign, replacing sacked Diego Aguirre.

-On 25 November 2018, Jardine was definitely appointed manager of Tricolor for the 2019 season.
-The following 14 February, however, he was removed from his manager role, but was still kept at the club.
+On 25 November 2018, Jardine was appointed manager of Tricolor for the 2019 season.
+The following 14 February, however, he was removed from his manager role, but remained at the club.

+Brazil

-On 3 April 2019, Jardine took over the Brazil national under-20 team, replacing fired Carlos Amadeu.
-Later that year, he also took charge of the under-23s, following Sylvinho's abdication.
+On 3 April 2019, Jardine took over the Brazil national under-20 team, replacing Carlos Amadeu.
+Later that year, he became the manager of the under-23s.
+Brazil went on to win the gold at the 2020 Summer Olympics defeating Spain in the final.

+San Luis

-Jardine won the 2020 Summer Olympics with the under-23s, but opted to leave the national side on 3 February 2022 to take over Liga MX side Atlético San Luis.
+On 3 February 2022, Jardine took over Liga MX side Atlético San Luis.

+Club América

+On 16 June 2023, Club América reached an agreement with Atlético San Luis and appointed Jardine as their new manager.
+He became the third Brazilian manager in the club's history after Jorge Vieira and Paulo Roberto Falcão.

+On Jardine's competitive debut, América suffered a 2–1 home defeat to FC Juárez in the opening match of the Apertura tournament.
+He led the team to a first place finish in the regular phase standings and on a 19-game unbeaten run (14 wins and 5 draws) before suffering a 2–0 defeat to his former side Atlético San Luis (winning 5–2 on aggregate) in the second leg of the Apertura semifinals.

+On 17 December 2023, Club América won its 14th championship, making Jardine one of only five managers in the history of the club to win the league trophy in their debut campaign.
+Six months later, Club América won its 15th championship.

+On 15 December 2024, Club América won its third consecutive championship under Jardine, thus becoming the first tricampeón of Mexican football in its current format.
+Six months later, Jardine led the club to their fourth consecutive final, ultimately finishing as runners-up after suffering a defeat to Deportivo Toluca.